open-gpdb/gpdb/gpdb-doc/markdown/admin_guide/access_db/topics/pgbouncer.html.md

 PgBouncer provides a `psql`-like administration console.
 You log in to the PgBouncer Administration Console by specifying the PgBouncer port number and a virtual database named `pgbouncer`.
 The console accepts SQL-like commands that you can use to monitor, reconfigure, and manage PgBouncer.

-For complete documentation of PgBouncer Administration Console commands, refer to the [PgBouncer Administration Console](../../../utility_guide/ref/pgbouncer-admin.html) command reference.
+For complete documentation of PgBouncer Administration Console commands, refer to the [pgbouncer-admin](../../../utility_guide/ref/pgbouncer-admin.html) command reference.

 Follow these steps to get started with the PgBouncer Administration Console.